-Are You A Prestigious Diver?
+Are You A Prestige Diver?

 If you dive regularly, you’ve probably met a prestigious diver already.
 They’ve got the good gear.
 They’ve done reputable courses.
 They talk about diving philosophies.
 They advocate for better diving training and improved dive safety.
 They’ve been there, done that.

 Some of those divers are legitimately prestigious.
 Others are pretenders to the crown: they are prestige seekers.